Murder of Jun Lin: Perpetrator

-Luka Rocco Magnotta (born Eric Clinton Kirk Newman) was born on July 24, 1982, in Scarborough, Ontario, the son of Anna Yourkin and Donald Newman.
+Luka Rocco Magnotta (born Eric Clinton Kirk Newman) was born on July 24, 1982, in Scarborough, Toronto, Ontario, the son of Anna Yourkin and Donald Newman.
 He was the first of their three children.
-According to him, his mother was obsessed with cleanliness, would routinely lock her children out of the house, and once put her children's pet rabbits out in the cold to freeze to death.
+According to him, his mother was obsessed with cleanliness, would lock her children out, and once left their pet rabbits in the cold to die.
 His father was diagnosed with schizophrenia in 1994, after which he divorced Magnotta's mother, leading Magnotta to move in with his grandmother, Phyllis.

-Magnotta attended I. E. Weldon Secondary School in Lindsay.
-Later on, having been diagnosed with schizophrenia, he received a disability allowance; he supplemented that source of income with prostitution.
-Besides his work as an escort, he began in 2003 to appear in gay pornographic videos.
+Magnotta attended I. E. Weldon Secondary School in Lindsay, Ontario.
+Later on, having been diagnosed with schizophrenia, he received a disability allowance; he supplemented that source of income by engaging in male prostitution.
+Besides his work as an escort, he began appearing in gay pornography films in 2003.
 He also worked as a stripper.
 He appeared as a pin-up model in a 2005 issue of Toronto's fab magazine, using the pseudonym Jimmy.

 Although some media labeled him a "porn star" after the murder, further reporting showed that his work as a porn actor had been "anything but prolific or high-profile" as he had shot less than a dozen videos over a five-year period.
 A staff member of the Internet Adult Film Database commented, upon reviewing Magnotta's output, that "not even the porn industry was much interested in him".
-He did not have much success at modeling either.
+He did not have much success at modeling, either.

 He legally changed his name from Eric Clinton Kirk Newman to Luka Rocco Magnotta on August 12, 2006.
 Magnotta declared bankruptcy in March 2007, owing $17,000 in various debts.
 The bankruptcy was fully discharged in December 2007.

 Attempts at notoriety

-In 2007, Magnotta was an unsuccessful competitor in OUTtv's reality series COVERguy.
-He had multiple cosmetic surgeries, and auditioned for the Slice network television show Plastic Makes Perfect in February 2008.
+In 2007, Magnotta was an unsuccessful competitor in OutTV's reality series COVERguy.
+He had multiple cosmetic surgeries, later auditioning for the Slice network television show Plastic Makes Perfect in February 2008.